 - Global Climate Change: A Glance in the Rear View Mirror.
 This Geotimes article provides information regarding the inference of paleoclimate (global climate change) from proxy data such as ice core (oxygen isotope) records and biota found in deep sea sediments.
 The article discusses the history of proxy usage, the basis of current proxies, and gaps in our understanding of carbon/material cycling and climate records. (more info)

 - Inquiry into High Resolution Ice Core and Marine Sediment Records: Archives of Suborbital (Millennial) Oscillations in Climate.
 This Joint Oceanographic Institutions activity (PDF) provides questions related to interpreting paleoclimate (climate in the past) data.
 Questions inquire about characteristics that make sites favorable for paleoclimate records, locating sites using a map, finding patterns and correlations in the data, and implications for these records.
-Figures are provided to answer the questions and are from various sources that, in most cases, are hyperlinked to the original source. (more info)
+Figures are provided to answer the questions and are from various sources that, in most cases, are hyperlinked to the original source. ( This site may be offline. )

 - Ocean Cores.
 This University of Arizona course website features an outline to interpreting ocean cores as they relate to past environmental conditions (e.g. sedimentation rates, climate, etc.).
 The outline includes figures and information about sedimentation, the history of interpreting ocean cores, how proxies in ocean cores reveal past climate, and use of oxygen isotopes to infer past climate.
 Key terms are hyperlinked to related pages and further information. ( This site is likely no longer available. )

 - Paleoceanography.
 This National Climate Data Center collection features links to climate data derived from ocean records.
 These include CLIMAP (sea surface temperature reconstructions), SPECMAP (a reconstruction based on planktonic counts and isotopic values and age and sea surface temperature models), Relative sea level, Calcium carbonate, and Foraminifera (shelled marine microorganisms) data proxies. (more info)